jsugg/ser/README.md

 ## License
 This project is licensed under the MIT License.
 See `LICENSE` for more information.

 The diagram above provides a high-level overview of the workflow of the Speech Emotion Recognition system.
 The audio input is first processed to extract MFCC, Chroma, and Mel features.
 The data is then split into a training set and a testing set.
 The MLPClassifier model is trained on the training set.
 The model's performance is evaluated by making predictions on the testing set and calculating the accuracy score.
+The accuracy of the current model is 85%.